iiasa/ixmp/doc/source/file-io.rst

   - 'item': the name of an ixmp item.
   - 'ix_type': the item's type as a length-3 string: 'set', 'par', 'var', or 'equ'.

 - One sheet per item.
+If the length of data is greater than the maximum row numbers per Excel sheet, the item will be saved in multiple sheets, e.g., foo, foo(2), foo(3).

 - Sets:

-  - Sheets for index sets have one column, with a header cell that is the set name.
   - Sheets for one-dimensional indexed sets have one column, with a header cell that is the index set name.
   - Sheets for multi-dimensional indexed sets have multiple columns.
   - Sets with no elements are represented by empty sheets.